ozmos/100-days-of-code/r1-log.md

 ###R1D72
 Fixed a style bug in my pomodoro app, learned how to overlay a tint on a background image and applied it to my pomodoro app.

+###R1D73
+Contiued restyling my pomodoro app in the morning.
+Added a separate bell for breaks and played around with fonts and margins.
+In the evening went through some more D3 exercises taking notes and had another crack at the 4th kyu algorithm "recover secret string".